Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: II. Problem Setup and Algorithm Framework

 until convergence.

 GEC-SR can be applied to solve other inverse problems, such as quantization, as long as the forward operator ${\tt Q}(\cdot)$ is defined.
-Therefore, our developments in the following sections apply to other inverse problems as well.
+Therefore, our developments in the following sections are also applicable to other inverse problems.